Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/message-system/rpc.md

 import ImageSwitcher from '@site/src/ImageSwitcher.js';

 Any process can communicate with any other process by sending an RPC.
-Starting in version 1.8, the `Rpc` attribute encompasses Server to Client Rpcs, Client to Server Rpcs, and Client to Client Rpcs.
+Starting in version 1.8, the `Rpc` attribute encompasses server to client RPCs, client to server RPCs, and client to client RPCs.

 <figure>
 <ImageSwitcher